redwoodjs/redwoodjs-com-archive/docs/testing.md

     })

     render(<Article id={1} />)
-    await waitFor(() => expect(screen.getByText('Foobar')).toBeInTheDocument())
+    expect(await screen.findByText('Foobar')).toBeInTheDocument()
   })
 })
 ```

-We've imported an additional function at the top `waitFor()` which allows us to test for things that may not be present in the first render of the component.
-In our case when the component first renders the data hasn't loaded yet, so it will render only "Loading..." which does not include the title of our article.
-So without `waitFor()` the test will immediately fail. `waitFor()` is smart and waits for subsequent renders or a maximum amount of time before giving up.
-[Read more about `waitFor()`](https://testing-library.com/docs/dom-testing-library/api-async/#waitfor).
+We're using a new query here, `findByText()` which allows us to find things that may not be present in the first render of the component.
+In our case when the component first renders the data hasn't loaded yet, so it will render only "Loading..." which does *not* include the title of our article.
+So without `findByText()` the test will immediately fail. `findByText()` is smart and waits for subsequent renders or a maximum amount of time before giving up.

+Note that you need to make the test function `async` and put an `await` before the `findByText()` call.
+Read more about `findBy*()` queries and the higher level `waitFor()` [here](https://testing-library.com/docs/dom-testing-library/api-async).

 The function that's given as the second argument to `mockGraphQLQuery` will be sent a couple of arguments.
 The first, and only one we're using here, is `variables` which will contain the variables given to the query when `useQuery` was called.
 In this test we passed an `id` of `1` to the **&lt;Article&gt;** component when test rendering, so `variables` will contain `{id: 1}`.
 Using this variable in the callback function to `mockGraphQLQuery` allows us to reference those same variables in the body of our response.
 Here we're making sure that the returned article's `id` is the same as the one that was requested: